 James Gibson, an American psychologist, was interested in good design.
 He proposed an idea called affordances.
-Affordances define what something is and does.
+Affordances define what something is and do.
 For example, balls afford us the ability to bounce them, chairs afford us to sit, glass affords us to see through it or break it.
 In simple terms, affordances are the essence of something and they do not change.
 A ball is made to bounce even if no one bounces it.
 How do affordances relate to good design?

 In general, good design guides intuition.
 Balls are an example of good design.
 People don’t need to read instructions to play with a ball.
 Even young children know to throw, kick, or bounce a ball when they pick it up.

 I must uphold my ideals, for perhaps the time will come when I shall be able to carry them out.Anne Frank, German-born diarist and Jewish victim of the Holocaust.